ige-PING/public-docs/docs/computing-clusters.md

 #### 1.a Gricad CPU
-  Gricad infrastructure provides a lot of ressources for all the labs of Grenoble University.
-It includes CPU/GPU ressources.
+  Gricad infrastructure provides a lot of resources for all Grenoble University labs.
+It includes CPU/GPU resources.

-  For now the most used cluster is dahu which is used for CPU ressources.
+  For now the most used cluster is dahu which is used for CPU resources.

   Gricad is open for any student/researcher/engineer.
 If you have a contract with Grenoble University, you have already an internal account defined by Agalan Credentials.
 If you are outside the campus and even outside France, you will get an external account as long as you have an institutional email.